Your phase 1 environmental site assessment (ESA) is an important part of your project, and conducting a proper one involves covering a lot of issues.

 PFAS remediation is an option if you discover the contaminant after the transaction, however, it is not easy or cheap.
 Right now, full-scale treatment is limited to sequestration technologies.
 Bioremediation and other technologies to destroy PFAS are in testing.
 You will need expert help to deal with PFAS issues, and in many cases avoiding purchasing land with heavy PFAS contamination is a better option.

 This does not always work, however, especially for construction projects.
 Monitoring until better treatment options are available is often your best choice, but you should also consider the proposed use of the land; residential use, due to the risk to pregnant women, is of particular concern.
-The due diligence involves paying attention to technological developments, as a site that can’t be remediated now may well prove possible to clean up in the future, and new regulations are likely to drive new technologies.
+The due diligence involves paying attention to technological developments, as a site that can’t be remediated now may well prove possible to clean up in the future, and new PFAS regulations are likely to drive new technologies.

 With new legislation and regulations in the works, it is becoming more and more important to test for, monitor for, and potentially remediate PFAS.
 Doing your due diligence in transactions and considering what contamination levels you feel are acceptable before purchasing a site can protect you from penalties, clean-up costs, and lawsuits in the future.